Wesmania/game-life-report/source/index.rst

 Technical stuff conclusion:
 ---------------------------

-Videogame companies do not have to support games forever for them to live after being abandoned.
+Video game companies do not have to support games forever for them to live after being abandoned.
 Preparing the game to not die after it's released is not expensive and community support often means video companies only have to expend minimal effort, jest enough to not intentionally kill a game.